Shinee: 2011–2012: Japanese debut, The First and Sherlock

 On January 1, 2011, Shinee performed at Olympic Gymnastics Arena in Seoul as a part of their tour, Shinee World, followed by various cities in Japan throughout 2011.
 On January 25 and 26, 2011, the group participated in the Japan leg of the SM Town Live '10 World Tour in Tokyo, which continued on to two concerts in Paris at Zénith Paris, three concerts in Tokyo at Tokyo Dome, and at Madison Square Garden in New York City.
 On June 22, 2011, the group made their debut in Japan with the Japanese version of "Replay", which sold more than 91,000 copies in the first week.
 It was subsequently certified Gold by RIAJ for selling over 100,000 copies.
 It was the highest sales recorded by Oricon for a South Korean group debut at the time.

-On June 19, Shinee made history by becoming the first Asian artists to perform at Abbey Road Studios in London, holding their Japan Debut Premium Reception there.
+On June 19, Shinee became the first Asian artists to perform at Abbey Road Studios in London, holding their Japan Debut Premium Reception there.
 On July 22, 2011, Shinee started their Japan Debut Premium Reception Tour and held several concerts in various cities across Japan.
 On August 28 and October 12, 2011, two Japanese remakes, "Juliette" and "Lucifer", were released, respectively.
 On August 9, 2011, Shinee took part in an effort to help African children.
 The groups were joined by the United Nations' Secretary-General, Ban Ki-moon, in the "Help African Children" project co-organized by the Korean Red Cross Society and the Korean UNICEF committee.
 In November 2011, Shinee were invited to be the opening act of the 6th London Korean Film Festival, which took place at the Odeon West End Theater.
 The group held an hour-long gala concert to open the festival with tickets selling out within minutes.
 This marked the first time that any Korean artist(s) had held an independent concert in London.

 The group's first Japanese studio album, The First, was released in December 2011.
 It featured five new songs in addition to Japanese remakes of seven previously released Korean songs.
 The regular version of the album also featured the theme song of the drama Strangers 6, entitled "Stranger", as a bonus.
 The album was certified Gold by RIAJ for selling over 100,000 copies.
 On December 8, Taemin, Onew, and Key debuted as writers and released a travelogue, Children of the Sun, containing stories from their trip to Barcelona, Spain.
 The members shot the photos and wrote the commentaries themselves.
 Shinee also participated in the album 2011 Winter SM Town – The Warmest Gift with a cover of the song "Last Christmas".
 The compilation album by SM artists was released on December 13, 2011.